kean/RxNuke/README.md

     .disposed(by: disposeBag)
 ```

-> `orEmpty` is a custom property which ignores errors and completes the sequence instead
+> `orEmpty` is a custom property that ignores errors and completes the sequence instead
 > (equivalent to `func catchErrorJustComplete()` from [RxSwiftExt](https://github.com/RxSwiftCommunity/RxSwiftExt).
 {:.info}